geekbrother/comm/docs/dev_environment.md

 This script will create the `server/secrets/olm_config.json` config file.

+## Python

+For ARM-based Macs, installing python 2.7 is required.

+We use `@redux-devtools/cli` which depends on `sqlite3` (the npm package) which doesn't have prebuilt binaries for ARM-based Macs.
+The `sqlite3` native build depends on a script written in Python 2.x.
+Up until macOS 12.3, Python 2.7 was "included in macOS for compatibility with legacy software." if your machine is running macOS 12.3 or later, you need to download Python 2.7 manually.

+Installing Python 2.x via Homebrew is no longer officially supported.
+Instead, download and install the Python 2.7.18 64-bit macOS installer from the [Python.org release page](https://www.python.org/downloads/release/python-2718/).

 ## Phabricator

 The last configuration step is to set up an account on Phabricator, where we handle code review.
 Start by [logging in to Phabricator](https://phabricator.ashoat.com) using your GitHub account.